charlesmallah/professional-projects/README.md

 ![Object separation tool](image/rice_separation_tool.png)
 ![Example feedback image](image/rice_separation_tool2.png)

 The algorithm that I built worked as shown below on Risotto rice.
-Top is the input rice image; then the output of object separation; the bottom image shows the feedback markings.
+Left is the input rice image; then the output of object separation; the right image shows the feedback markings.

 ![Example feedback image](image/rice_separation_feedback.png)